MIKNOTAURO/Vivaldi/README.md

 To compile, `sbt compile`, to run `sbt run` and to test `sbt test`.
 Simple enough?

-Good practices
+Best Practices
 ================

 Version Control
 ------------------
 Each of us will work in branches.
 As soon as there is something to be reviewed, we shall use pull-requests to ask for code validation.
 It is better if there is not too much code to read, so make them regular but not too much either.
-Every 50-100 lines of code should be good.
+Commits should be sized around 50-100 lines of code (excluding comments).

 Package Control
 --------------------
-* The 'dto' package corresponds to all the messages types that will be exchanged between the actors.
+* The 'dto' package contains  all the messages types that will be exchanged between the actors.
-* The 'core' package corresponds to the Vivaldi Algorythm part.
+* The 'core' package contains the Vivaldi Algorithm.
-* The 'network' package corresponds to the Networking part.
+* The 'network' package contains the Networking aspects.
-* The 'system' package corresponds to the System part
+* The 'system' package contains the System part.

 If you need to modify 'dto' make a pull request.

 Logging
 -------
-We are using Akka logging system so that we can ealisy choose the output (File or Console).
+We are using Akka's logging system so that we can easily choose the output (File or Console).
 We use the console by default.

 How to use :
 '''scala